Miss Jackson's Class

 Children are welcome to bring in their own reading books from home but it will be their own responsibility to look after them within the classroom.
 We also have plenty of books which children are encouraged to read and enjoy within school!
 Please speak to Miss Jackson if you would like any reading recommendations!

-Full P.E kits are required on Mondays and Thursdays but we kindly ask that they remain in school throughout the school week.
+Full P.E kits are required on Tuesdays and Thursdays but we kindly ask that they remain in school throughout the school week.

 This webpage reflects our love for learning in a fun, creative and inclusive manner and will be updated regularly with our ‘wonderful work’: